jpadkins/rldisplay/README.md

 #### A 50x36 grid of 16px random characters with random backgrounds and even spacing:
 ![example output](res/images/example0.png?raw=true)

 #### An arbitrary number of layers can be added.
-Character size and spacing is adjustable.
+Character size and spacing is adjustable:
 ![example output](res/images/example1.png?raw=true)

-#### There are many options for spacing individual characters.
+#### There are many options for spacing individual characters:
 ![example output](res/images/example2.png?raw=true)